Deepak-Venkateshvaran/portfolio/_pages/talks.md

 **Prague, Czech Republic, September 2026** <br /> Keynote Lecture at the Nano Scientific Forum Europe (NSFE) <br /> _Feeling the Lattice_ <br /> Invitation from Park Systems

-**Mainz, Germany, July 2026** <br /> Seminar at the Max Planck Institute for Polymer Research <br /> _A Nanomechanical View of Charge Transport in Organic Semiconductors_ <br /> Invitation from Dr Ulrike Kraft
+**Mainz, Germany, July 2026** <br /> Seminar at the Max Planck Institute for Polymer Research <br /> _Feeling the Lattice: A Nanomechanical View of Charge Transport in Organic Semiconductors_ <br /> Invitation from Dr Ulrike Kraft

 **Brussels, Belgium, July 2026** <br /> Seminar at the International Workshop on Organic Semiconductors for the Next Era <br /> _Nanoelectrical and Nanomechanical Measurements in Next Gen High Mobility Organic Crystals_ <br /> Invitation from Dr Guillaume Schweicher